 Paul Gilgunn is a composer and musician working across the avant-garde and the popular – encompassing electronica, improvised music, minimalist composition, and post-rock.

-His aesthetic is characterised by a defiant avant-gardism and a fascination with creating new musical representation to engage and expand subjectivity, encompassing a variety of forms, genres, instruments, and techniques.
-These projects often involve cross-disciplinary activities with literature, video, video games, and visual art.
-He has collaborated and performed with leading avant-garde composers Rhys Chatham, Tony Conrad, David Daniell, and Jennifer Walshe, and his own ensembles regularly feature outstanding musicians including Nick Roth, Jay Oglesby, Robbie Malone, Conor Brady, Ray Boyle, and Danny Snow.
+His aesthetic is characterised by a defiant avant-gardism and a fascination with creating new musical representations to engage and expand subjectivity.
+This activity encompasses a variety of forms, genres, instruments, and techniques, and collaborative, ensemble, and solo projects that often involve cross-disciplinary activities with literature, video, video games, and visual art.
+He has collaborated and performed with leading artists including Rhys Chatham, Tony Conrad, David Daniell, Hans Joachim-Roedelius, Cora Venus Lunny, Robbie Malone, Jay Oglesby, Nick Roth, Danny Snow, and Jennifer Walshe.

 Thank your for visiting the site.
 Sign up to our mailing list to keep updated with the latest projects, and use the contact form for bookings and inquiries.